 Is it kind?

 I am optimistic that Australia will do well in the decades to come.
-We have always been adaptive, and as they say, our heart’s in the right place.
+We have always been adaptive, and as they say, our hearts are in the right place.
 Our belief that everyone deserves a “fair go” has helped us integrate into a multicultural society.
 We are pretty cool.

 We’re not perfect (but who is?), but we are striving to get there.